Engineering control valves to handle black powder dutyOil & Gas

 section in durable material

 In service, the retrofitted PCVs immediately met the required performance criteria.
-This smoother operation continued for the long term, indicating that internal components were not suffering any adverse effects of erosion.
+This smoother operation continued for the long term, indicating that internal components were not suffering any adverse effects of erosion, proving the control valves could handle black powder duty.
 After five-and-a-half years of uninterrupted service, Saudi Aramco needed to install higher capacity valves and the retrofitted valves were made available for inspection.
 The following observations were made of the three-cage assembly

 Black powder is a highly erosive contaminant that can significantly compromise plant safety, integrity and productivity.
 Ten years ago, Saudi Aramco’s most experienced and talented engineers were tasked with finding a solution to mitigate the problem costeffectively.
 Severn’s highly-engineered, customised control valve technologies enabled them to achieve this goal.